Thomas Chatterton Manuscript Project

 Dix's Image of Chatterton

-Here is a boy who has a plan, he has gone from the disappointment of rejection by Walpole, to seeking the support of William Beckford, Lord Mayor of London, and the talk of the whole of England.
+Here is a boy with a plan.
+He has gone from the disappointment of rejection by Walpole, to gaining the support of man whose name is the talk of the whole of England, William Beckford, Lord Mayor of London.

 Chatterton must have been delighted with how things had gone; as can be seen by his letter home to Mary on the 30th May 1770, but he was to be thrown into fits of despair on the 21st June, when, out of the blue, Beckford up and died!